 Hotel Rose Garden

-When searching for your family friendly hotels in Tokyo, Japan, Hotel Rose Garden Shinjuku is certainly one to consider.
+When searching for family-friendly hotels in Tokyo, Japan, Hotel Rose Garden Shinjuku is certainly one to consider, particularly if you’re wondering where to stay in Tokyo with family on a budget.
 Located in a convenient location with the Shinjuku Skyscraper District a few steps from the hotel, enjoying your time in Japan is easy at this hotel.

 One of the best things about this hotel is being located next to Nishi Shinjuku train station, and only a 10-minute stroll to the Shinjuku train station.

-If you’re after one of the best family hotels in Tokyo, Japan that can accommodate large groups of people, the Hotel Rose Garden is certainly one to consider.
+If you’re looking for one of the best family hotels in Tokyo, Japan, that can accommodate large groups of people, the Hotel Rose Garden is certainly one to consider.

-Having an onsite restaurant is super convenient along with room service, meaning if you want some time away from the hustle and bustle of Tokyo, you’re able to have a night in.
+Having an on-site restaurant is super convenient, along with room service, so if you want some time away from the hustle and bustle of Tokyo, you can have a night in.

 What’s not to love?

-Rooms are tiny – so don’t expect loads of space, but this is typical of any Tokyo hotel family room, so be sure to pack light to make the most of your space.
+Rooms are tiny, so don’t expect loads of space.
+However, this is typical of any Tokyo hotel family room, so be sure to pack light to make the most of your space.

 Summary